Ruth Blay: Mural

-The Ruth Blay mural in Portsmouth, New Hampshire, honors Ruth Blay, a 31-year-old teacher who was executed in 1768 for concealing the stillborn birth of her illegitimate child.
+The Ruth Blay mural in Portsmouth, New Hampshire, honors Ruth Blay, a 31-year-old teacher who was executed in 1768 for concealing the birth of her illegitimate child.
 She was the last woman to be executed in the state.
 The mural was initiated by the nonprofit organization Friends of Ruth Blay, which seeks to bring awareness to historic and marginalized figures from Portsmouth's history.
 This specific project was part of their "History Through Art" initiative, aiming to use public art to tell stories of equity and justice.
 The mural, unveiled on July 26, 2021, was designed by artist Terrence Parker with contributions from Carl Aichele and DBG Design.
 It was made possible through donations by Kristen and Todd Adelman, owners of the building on 165 Court Street, where the mural is located.
 The design highlights Ruth Blay's story and her tragic treatment under the harsh laws of the time, shedding light on broader issues of gender injustice and societal inequality.

-Backstory on the Child
+Backstory

-Ruth Blay fled to South Hampton to have her baby she lived with the Curriers family and claimed to them her husband was traveling yet no one still knows the name of the husband.
-The baby girl was delivered on June 10th 1768.
-The child was then found on June 14th 1768 under the floors of a barn.
-Ruth Blay's students found the child in the morning due to a smell coming from the barn.
-Blay did not deny that the child was hers when they said they were going to examine her for a recent birth she said there was no need because it was hers but the child was dead at birth.
+Ruth Blay fled to South Hampton to have her baby.
+She lived with the Currier family and claimed to them that her husband was traveling, yet no one still knows the name of the husband.
+The baby girl was delivered on June 10, 1768.
+The child was then found on June 14th under the floors of a barn.
+Ruth's students found the child in the morning due to a smell coming from the barn.
+Blay did not deny that the child was her; when the authorities indicated that they were going to examine her for a recent birth, she said there was no need because it was hers, claiming the child was dead at birth.